 The CIEE Difference

-In addition to an introduction to Spanish language, enroll in two program specific courses developed specifically for CIEE by resident staff, local university professors, and/or professionals in the baseball industry.
+Students enroll in two area studies courses developed specifically for CIEE by resident staff, local university professors, and/or professionals in the baseball industry.
 Explore ethical issues in sports development, and the impact of sports on Caribbean cultures, economics, and politics through coursework, a series of site visits, and guest speakers from the local community.

 Enjoy various field trips and excursions including visits to baseball academies, amateur games, local NGOs that work with baseball prospects, and Dominican professional league offices.